codacy/docs/docs/organizations/managing-security-and-risk.md

 ### Top 10 common security categories

-The **Top 10 common security categories** panel displays the most common security categories of open findings, ordered by count.
+The **Top 10 common security categories** list shows the most common security categories of open findings, ordered by count.

 To access the findings page with the corresponding filter applied, click on a category.